Net Metering in Maine: How It Works, CMP Credits & Solar Savings

 Because Maine’s 1-to-1 net metering already provides full credit for energy you export, we typically configure batteries in grid-tied systems as a backup power source — so you keep earning credits while having reliable power ready when the grid goes down.
 Unlike some states, Maine doesn’t use time-of-use rates, so your credits hold equal value day or night.

 Net metering is what makes solar practical — and financially worthwhile — in Maine’s seasonal climate.
-It lets you turn summer sunshine into winter savings.
-That balance helps keep your energy costs predictable year-round.
+It lets you turn summer sunshine into winter savings and keeps your energy costs predictable year-round.
+It also gives you a real buffer against the rate increases CMP has proposed over the next several years.

 Net metering isn’t just good for your wallet — it’s good for Maine.
 Every kilowatt-hour your system produces is one less pulled from fossil fuels, helping our state move toward a cleaner, more self-reliant energy future.